How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Let's start with the numbers you came here for.
 Based on our research across multiple providers and industry data, here's what digital agencies are paying for cyber liability insurance in 2025:

-The median cost for businesses in the media and advertising sector — which includes most digital agencies — sits at approximately $108 per month, or $1,296 per year.
+To put those ranges in context, the median cost for businesses in the media and advertising sector β which includes most digital agencies β sits at approximately $108 per month, or $1,296 per year.
 For small businesses more broadly, the average is $134 per month ($1,609 per year).

-Those ranges are wide for a reason.
+Those ranges are wide for a reason, though.
 A five-person SEO agency handling keyword data pays significantly less than a five-person agency managing e-commerce platforms with payment processing.
-The type of data you touch matters as much as your headcount.
+The type of data you touch matters just as much as your headcount.

 What Drives Your Premium Up (and Down)

-Understanding the pricing factors gives you leverage when shopping for quotes.
-When we compared policies across multiple providers, these were the variables that moved the needle most:
+Understanding the pricing factors gives you real leverage when shopping for quotes.
+When we compared policies across multiple providers, these were the variables that moved the needle most.

 1. Annual Revenue

 Revenue is the single biggest pricing factor for most insurers.
-It serves as a proxy for your overall exposure — more revenue generally means more clients, more data, and more potential liability.
-An agency doing $5M in annual revenue will pay roughly 2-3x what a $500K agency pays, all else being equal.
+It serves as a proxy for your overall exposure β more revenue generally means more clients, more data, and more potential liability.
+An agency doing $5M in annual revenue will pay roughly two to three times what a $500K agency pays, all else being equal.

 2. Employee Count